andrewx101/track_analysis/README.md

 ### Installation

-Drag the `.mlappinstall` file to the command window of MATLAB.
-Then it will appear in the app list.
+Unzip and drag the `.mlappinstall` file to the command window of MATLAB.
+After the installation it will appear in the app list.

 ### Data preparation